TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

 Using the following instructions you will be able to move the files with the use of the qBittorrent API.

-??? summary "Workflow Rules - [CLICK TO EXPAND]"
+!!! summary "Workflow Rules - [CLICK TO EXPAND]"

     1. Pause torrents older than last x days.
     1. Run the mover.
     1. Resume the torrents once the mover is completed.

+## Warning

 !!!
-Danger
-    If you're going to make use of this make sure you're using `Post-Import Category` in your Starr apps [^1] Download clients settings, especially when you're using the Seed Time/Ratio settings in your Indexers settings in the Starr apps.

-    Else it could happen when the torrents get paused that they get removed by the Starr apps before the seeding goal is reached :bangbang:
+Danger "If you make use of the Seed Time/Ratio settings in your Indexers settings in the Starr apps[^1].<br> Make sure you're using `Post-Import Category` in your Starr apps Download clients settings.<br>Else it could happen when the torrents get paused that they get removed by the Starr apps before the seeding goal is reached."

 ## Needed